-- In a large shallow bowl, combine flour with the parmesan, garlic powder, onion powder, and ½ of the lemon zest.
+- In a large shallow bowl, combine flour with the parmesan, garlic powder, onion powder, and half of the lemon zest.
 Season generously with salt and pepper and mix thoroughly with a fork.
 Dredge each piece of chicken on all sides with flour mixture.
 Set aside.

 - In a large skillet over medium-high heat, heat olive oil until shimmering but not smoking.
 Add chicken skin side down, and sear until golden, 6 minutes.
 Flip and cook until the opposite side is golden, around 6 minutes more.
 Remove from the pan and set aside.

-- Stir together the soup, water, rice, garlic, and remaining lemon zest in your prepared baking dish.
+- Stir together the soup, stock, rice, garlic, and remaining lemon zest in your prepared baking dish.
 Place the chicken on the rice mixture and layer lemon slices over the top of each piece.
 Cover the baking dish.

 - Bake for 40-60 minutes or until the chicken is done and the rice is tender (it could take a bit longer up to an hour for some for the rice but if it is still liquidy continue baking).
 To develop a deeper color, uncover the dish for the last 5-10 minutes of baking.
 Sprinkle on the sliced basil.
 Let stand for 10 minutes.
 Stir the rice and season to taste before serving.